capacitor-community/privacy-screen/README.md

 addListener(eventName: 'screenRecordingStopped', listenerFunc: () => void) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for screen stopped recording.
+Called when the screen recording is stopped.

 Only available on iOS for now.